lhnguyen102/cuTAGI/docs/autoapi/pytagi/nn/data_struct/index.rst

    Represents the base hidden states, acting as a Python wrapper for the C++ backend.
    This class manages the mean (mu_a), variance (var_a), and Jacobian (jcb) of hidden states.

+   Initializes the BaseHiddenStates.

+   :param size: The size of the hidden states.
+   :type size: Optional[int]
+   :param block_size: The block size for the hidden states.
+   :type block_size: Optional[int]

    .. py:property:: mu_a
       :type: List[float]